Gabrielle Richens: Personal life

 Richens shot to fame in Australia following her highly publicised relationship with professional rugby league footballer Solomon Haumono.
 The publicity surrounding their relationship focused on the manner in which the pair met and Haumono's actions subsequent to this.
-After having met Richens in a Sydney night club, Haumono, then a contracted player to the Canterbury Bulldogs Rugby League Club, left for the United Kingdom to be with Richens.
+After having met Richens in a Sydney night club, Haumono, then a contracted player to the Canterbury Bulldogs in the National Rugby League, left for the United Kingdom mid-season to be with Richens.
 Haumono had not informed his family or his club of his decision and this highly jeopardised his rugby league career.
 Much debate was generated as to whether his contract with the Bulldogs should have been terminated upon his return to Australia as a result of his actions.
 Richens and Haumono are no longer together.
-The trip was a ruse by Solomon Haumono to force the Bulldogs to sack him and enable him to resume his career with the St George Dragons.
+Haumono later admitted the trip, and Richens’s role in it, was a ruse he concocted to force the Bulldogs to sack him and enable him to sign a new contract with the St George Dragons.